Performance

 Various flags exist to report different classes of activity:

-• the %vmeff shows the efficiency of VM paging: values approaching 100% are good; values less than 30% indicate problems with paging, although a value of 0 indicates that no paging is occurring.
+-B: displays paging statistics.- the %vmeff shows the efficiency of VM paging: values approaching 100% are good; values less than 30% indicate problems with paging, although a value of 0 indicates that no paging is occurring.

-6. -r: show memory statistics. %memused is the total of active memory and buffered/cached memory. %memcommit is the amount of memory required by current workload and includes pagefile allocation. %memcommit gives a better idea of how much physical memory is in use, and therefore how much is free for new processes, when the figure is below 100%.
-If the figure is higher than 100% then this suggests that physical memory plus pagefile memory is being used for the current workload.
+-b: I/O and transfer statistics (or disk activity).-d: activity for each block device.
+Use with-j PATHto show device path names.-n DEV: activity for network devices-q: show statistics for queue length and load-r: show memory statistics.%memusedis the total of active memory and buffered/cached memory.%memcommitis the amount of memory required by current workload and includes pagefile allocation.%memcommitgives a better idea of how much physical memory is in use, and therefore how much is free for new processes, when the figure is below 100%.
+If the figure is higher than 100% then this suggests that physical memory plus pagefile memory is being used for the current workload.-u: show CPU statistics-A: display data for all classes of activity collected

 Free

-The free command shows memory usage on the system, specifically Total, Used, Free, Cached and Available memory.
-The available column indicates how much memory is availabe to new processes without having to perform paging: that is, it does not count memory that is buffered or cached.
+without having to perform paging: that is, it does not count memory that is buffered or cached.